The penalty for not having health insurance in 2018:

 Your maximum penalty

-The maximum penalty for 2017 only applied to uninsured households with incomes of $140,960 for a single individual, and $673,600 for a family (assuming the family’s filing status is married filing jointly).
-Most penalties for people who were uninsured in 2017 were much lower, because few households have incomes that high, and most that do are already insured.
+The maximum penalty for 2018 only applies to uninsured households with incomes of $146,240 for a single individual, and $700,000 for a family (assuming the family’s filing status is married filing jointly).
+Most penalties for people who are uninsured in 2018 will be much lower, because few households have incomes that high, and most that do are already insured.

 But while the maximum penalties only apply to the wealthiest among us, those income thresholds where the maximum penalty begins to apply were half as much in 2015 as they were for 2014, since the percentage of income penalty increased from 1 percent in 2014 to 2 percent in 2015.
-And it increased again – to two and a half percent – in 2016, where it will remain throughout 2018.
+And it increased again – to two and a half percent – in 2016, where it remains in 2018.

 For a family of two adults and two children with a $40,000 MAGI, the individual mandate penalty for 2015 was $975 (calculated by adding $325 + $325 + $162.50 + $162.50).
 But if that same family had a $90,000 MAGI, the penalty was $1,388 instead, calculated as [(90,000 – 20,600) times 0.02 = $1,388] (note that the flat rate penalty results in a larger penalty at the lower income, while the percentage of income penalty results in a larger penalty at the higher income level).